 Spaying or neutering my pet will cause obesity.— False.
 Exercise and proper diet will keep your pet healthy and active.

 My female pet needs to have a heat period and litter to round out her personality. — False.
 There is no proven benefit in allowing the animal to have a heat period or a litter prior to spaying.

 A qualified veterinarian must perform both types of surgeries.
 The procedures are performed under full anaesthesia and sterile conditions.

 The spaying of a cat or dog involves the removal of the female reproductive tract.
 The neutering of a cat or dog involves the removal of the male testes.
-These surgeries can be performed once the cat or dog is 5 months of age or older.
+These surgeries can be performed on cats 4 months or older, and dogs 5 months or older.

 Private veterinary clinics also offer spay/neuter services.
 Check the Yellow Pages for complete listings or consult with your own veterinarian for details on this important aspect of responsible pet ownership.